Arturo Salazar Mejía

-Arturo Salazar Mejía, OAR (April 11, 1921 – November 1, 2009) was the Colombian Catholic prelate who served as Bishop of Pasto from 1977 to 1995.
+Arturo Salazar Mejía, OAR (11 April 1921 – 1 November 2009) was the Colombian Catholic prelate who served as Bishop of Pasto from 1977 to 1995.
 He was a member of the Order of Augustinian Recollects.

 Biography

-Mejía was born on April 11, 1921, in Salamina, Spain.
+Mejía was born on 11 April 1921, in Salamina, Colombia.

-He was ordained on February 6, 1944, and become a priest of the Order of Augustinian Recollects.
+He was ordained on 6 February 1944, and become a priest of the Order of Augustinian Recollects.

-October 14, 1965, Salazar Mejía was appointed both Vicar Apostolic of the Apostolic Vicariate of Casanare in Casanare, Colombia, and the Titular Bishop of Avitta Bibba.
-Less than one year later, Mejía was ordained as bishop by Pope Paul VI on January 9, 1966.
+On 14 October 1965, Salazar Mejía was appointed both Vicar Apostolic of the Apostolic Vicariate of Casanare in Casanare, Colombia, and the Titular Bishop of Avitta Bibba.
+Less than one year later, Mejía was ordained as bishop by Pope Paul VI on 9 January 1966.

-Mejía was the Titular Bishop of Avitta Bibba from 1965-1977, when he was appointed Bishop of Pasto on January 3, 1977.
+Mejía was the Titular Bishop of Avitta Bibba from 1965-1977, when he was appointed Bishop of Pasto on 3 January 1977.

-Mejía remained Bishop of Pasto until he retired on February 6, 1995.
+Mejía remained Bishop of Pasto until he retired on 6 February 1995.
 He was succeeded by Julio Enrique Prado Bolaños.

-Mejía died on November 1, 2009.
+Mejía died on 1 November 2009.